dima-brook/w3f_application/elrond_bridge.md

  ```

 #### 2. Relay validator/prover written in TypeScript.
 Supplied in a docker container.
   Relay validators are very thin.
-They consist of the private and public keys and two local nodes one for listening/submitting to Elrond another for listening/submitting to a parachain with the attached bridge pallet.
+They consist of the private and public keys and two local nodes one for listening/submitting to Elrond another for listening/submitting to a parachain.

   **Stage 0: Centralized validators**</br>